 No. Our student assignment policy is based on your assigned buffer and overall enrollment patterns.
 If you do not live in a buffer zone, no school assignment decision is necessary.
 The timing of your registration will not impact your school assignment.
 A family that registers on the first available registration appointment has no advantage over a family that registers on a later day of the same period (i.e. January and February kindergarten registrations are weighted equally before a decision is made) just because they registered earlier.

 When are school assignment decisions made?

 The timing of a school assignment depends upon when you register.
-Each student must have submitted all required documents to the Office of Student Affairs (and completed an ELE screening, if applicable) before they can be considered for a final school assignment.
+Each student must have submitted all required documents to the Office of Registration and Enrollment (and completed an ELE screening, if applicable) before they can be considered for a final school assignment.

-The registration periods listed below are for students completing all required step of registration with the Office of Student Affairs during that period:
+The registration periods listed below are for students completing all required step of registration with the Office of Registration and Enrollment during that period:

 If you complete registration: